Gangsta rap: Schoolly D and Ice-T

 Here's the exact chronological order of what really went down: The first record that came out along those lines was Schoolly D's "P.S.K."
 Then the syncopation of that rap was used by me when I made "6 in the Mornin'".
 The vocal delivery was the same: ' ...
 P.S.K. is makin' that green', ' ... six in the morning, police at my door'.
 When I heard that record I was like "Oh shit!" and call it a bite or what you will but I dug that record.
 My record didn't sound like P.S.K., but I liked the way he was flowing with it.
 P.S.K. was talking about Park Side Killers but it was very vague.
 That was the only difference, when Schoolly did it, it was "... one by one, I'm knockin' em out."
 All he did was represent a gang on his record.
 I took that and wrote a record about guns, beating people down and all that with "6 in the Mornin'".
 At the same time my single came out, Boogie Down Productions hit with Criminal Minded, which was a gangster-based album.
 It wasn't about messages or "You Must Learn", it was about gangsterism.

 In 2011, Ice-T repeated in his autobiography that Schoolly D was his inspiration for gangsta rap.
 Ice-T continued to release gangsta albums for the remainder of the 1980s: Rhyme Pays in 1987, Power in 1988 and The Iceberg/Freedom of Speech...Just Watch What You Say in 1989.
 Ice-T's lyrics also contained strong political commentary, and often played the line between glorifying the gangsta lifestyle and criticizing it as a no-win situation.

 Schoolly D's works would heavily influence not only Ice-T, but also Eazy-E and N.W.A (most notably in the song "Boyz-n-the-Hood"), as well as the Beastie Boys on their seminal hardcore hip hop-inspired album Licensed to Ill (1986).
+Schoolly D would continue to release hardcore hip hop with the albums Smoke Some Kill (1988) and Am I Black Enough for You?
+(1989).